 This easy bow tie can be made with just ¼ yard of fabric and under 1 hour!

 I love making custom little outfits for our kids.
-Making dresses for the girls was leaving my little guy out of the picture.
+Making skirts for the girls was leaving my little guy out of the picture.
 I needed something easy and fun that would dress up his outfit.
-By making an easy bow tie in coordinating fabric to the girl's skirts/ dresses, he feels like he fits right in!

 By now he has quite the collection of bow ties to choose from for special events.
 He loves that they're easy for him to put on whenever he wants.
 A pretend wedding, Christmas, dress-up, Easter...he loves his bow ties!
 I like to think it's really because he knows his momma made them.